nicholas-long/resume/README.md

 ### Application System Analyst - Trane, La Crosse, WI <time> July 2014 - April 2018 </time>

-- Gained experience as a full stack developer for two years, touching back end, SQL database, MongoDB database, front end, and legacy code
+- Gained experience as a full stack developer for two years, touching back end, SQL database, MongoDB database, front end, and legacy code.
 - Part of team to update C++ legacy application to C# ASP.NET MVC website.
 Implemented front end solutions with JQuery and Angular.
-- I was a part of the project to switch the front end from Javascript to Typescript, which led to an immediate 90% reduction in runtime type errors.
+- I was a part of the project to switch the front end from Javascript to Typescript, which led to an immediate 80 percent reduction in runtime type errors.
-- Pushed for improved unit tests and integration tests in C#, leading to an improvement in bug identification and resolution time
+- Pushed for improved unit tests and integration tests in C#, leading to an improvement in bug identification and resolution time.
 - Received award for creating program to help coworkers' workflow by transpiling Fortran structures into C++ for interoperability with engineering teams in legacy codebases.
 - Maintained legacy C++ code with both MFC and STL C++ libraries.
-Experience doing low-level debugging C and C++ to find memory leaks, off by one errors, and memory corruption vulnerabilities in legacy code
+Experience doing low-level debugging C and C++ to find memory leaks, off by one errors, and memory corruption vulnerabilities in legacy code.
+- Worked on Agile team, used Jira for issue tracking.
+Became a Git power user, implementing advanced features like git bisect into CI/CD pipelines.
-- worked on agile team, used Jira for issue tracking.
-I got experience deploying systems to Azure and AWS clouds
+- I got experience deploying systems to Azure and AWS clouds.
+Created build configurations on Jenkins.
 - Created event-driven microservices using actor paradigm and Akka.NET.
-Developed service bus using RabbitMQ and AMQP
+Developed service bus using RabbitMQ and AMQP.
-- Created build configurations on Jenkins.
-Became a Git power user, implementing advanced features like "git bisect" into CI/CD pipelines
 - My managers selected me twice to attended 'That Conference', a Microsoft-centric development conference and give a presentation about the experience to coworkers.
-- I was in a rotation to provide second-level customer phone support, finding workarounds and entering issues
+- I was in a rotation to provide second-level customer phone support, finding workarounds and entering issues.

 ### Software Development Intern - Trane, La Crosse, WI <time> July 2013 - June 2014 </time>

 - Developed SQL queries and stored procedures for Oracle. worked with Oracle and MSSQL in a large production databases.
 Handled support, maintenance, and data fixes.
-- Maintained legacy VB.NET and C# applications
+- Maintained legacy VB.NET and C# applications.
 - Created, updated, and maintained internal tools in C#.
 - Configured installer packages for internal applications.